 Based on the amazing book by Richard Dawkins, The Ancestor's Tale.

-Originally conceived as a walk back in time from the current time of Humanity going back to the common ancestor's with various other life forms to the origin of multicellular progenitors of animal life around a billion years ago.
+Originally this hike was conceived as a walk back in time (as described in the book and inspired by the UK event) from the current time of Humanity going back to the common ancestor's with various other life forms to the origin of multicellular progenitors of animal life around a billion years ago and beyond to the beginning of life on earth some 3.5 billion years ago.

-However for 2013, we will start with the dawn of multicellular life at Erindale Park and head up the Culham Trail in Mississauga to the current time of prolific Humanity in the park at the end of PineCliff Drive, mostly hiking along the Credit River.
+However we now start at Erindale Park with the dawn of multicellular life and head up the Culham Trail in Mississauga to the current time of prolific Humanity in the park at the end of PineCliff Drive, mostly hiking along the Credit River.

 We will only be walking the last BILLION YEARS (12.5k) from the dawn of multicellular life in Erindale Park to end with a picnic event and barbeque celebrating our Humanity at PineCliff Drive Park.
 However, this route has actually been plotted backwards from current time all the way to the beginning of the earth (for reference) which is actually 60k. ending up almost at the Toronto Islands.
 We may do a cycle ride on that route.